yannisvl/OutRecom/README.md

 Alternatively, the "run_exp.bat" script contains multiple experiments.

 ## Figures
-The "process_data.py" script reads experimental results from the "experiments" folder and saves figures inside the figures folder.
+The "process_data.py" script reads experimental results from the "experiments" folder and saves figures inside the "figures" folder.
 Some of these are used in the original paper.